Ebazhanov/linkedin-skill-assessments-quizzes/php/php-quiz.md

 - [ ] a parser error
 - [x] 0

+***Both sides of the "spaceship" are equal, so the answer is 0.
+PHP will convert '76 trombones' to 76 in this context, as the string starts with '76'.
+Try it!***

 ##### Q2.
 Which is the most secure way to avoid storing a password in clear text in database?

 - [ ] `$encrypted = shal($password);`